• As low as $1,624/Night

 Summary:

 The Jacob Rabb House (circa 1851) is located in the exclusive Ansonborough neighborhood in the heart of the Historic District.
 Its location presents a walkable opportunity to experience Charleston, while also providing 3 off-street parking spaces.
-The elegant three-story home and walled garden is delightfully maintained.
+The extravagant three-story home and walled garden is gorgeously maintained.
 It offers an unbeatable combination of peaceful luxury, privacy, and safety during your stay in the City of Charleston ... ideal for family vacations.

 The Space:

 The Jacob Rabb House is an historic masonry antebellum home that was constructed in 1851 by Jacob Rabb.
 He purchased the lot from the neighboring Methodist Episcopal Church and constructed the present building, a typical "Charleston single" home with a pilastered brick, gable end, and slate roof.
 Our home was the only survivor of its kind in the Fire of 1861 in Ansonborough, which is evident by the smaller more modest wooden dwellings constructed after the Civil War, such as the Freedman's Cottages at 14 and 17 Pinckney Street, and the modest wooden single homes at 18 and 19 Pinckney Street.
-Jacob Rabb House has received multiple awards for historic preservation, including the esteemed Carolopolis Award from the Preservation Society of Charleston.
+Jacob Rabb House has received numerous awards for historic preservation, including the esteemed Carolopolis Award from the Preservation Society of Charleston.
 It is protected by a Conservation Easement donated to Historic Charleston Foundation.

 The property is located on Pinckney Street at Church Street, just one block off the famed Market Street.
-Our ideal location enables you to savor every aspect of Charleston's Historic District.
-Step right out your front piazza door and this grandiose City is yours.
+Our ideal location enables you to appreciate every aspect of Charleston's Historic District.
+Step right out your front piazza door and this sizable City is yours.
 Walk through the Old City Market on your way to the famed Battery on East Bay Street, or take up a few art galleries and antique stores along King Street before a picnic.
 Stop by any number of tiny wine and cheese stores and pack a picnic before you head to Waterfront Park, or take a private horse-drawn carriage ride.
 Museums, the Aquarium, festivals, the Dock Street Theater, the famed Home and Garden Tours, and an evening ghost tour are all within walking distance of our home.

 The property has undergone a series of major interior renovations since 2018.
-The garden and courtyard were modernized in 2019 and 2020.
+The garden and courtyard were refreshed in 2019 and 2020.
 In 2023 an additional bathroom was added creating a 4th bedroom with en suite.

 The property: upon entering via a 3-car gated drive into the private walled garden, you begin to experience the relaxation.
 The garden piazzas are ideal for viewing the horses and carriages just across the street.
 Let's go inside...

-The first level of the home consists of a light-filled drawing room (also called the Morning Room in older Charleston days), a rustic exposed brick dining room that resembles a wine cellar, and a refreshed kitchen with a luxury La Cornue gas and electric range, Carrara granite countertops, and bespoke cabinetry.
+The first level of the home consists of a light-filled drawing room (also called the Morning Room in older Charleston days), a rustic exposed brick dining room that resembles a wine cellar, and a modernized kitchen with a luxury La Cornue gas and electric range, Carrara granite countertops, and bespoke cabinetry.
 The powder room is located off the kitchen.

 On the second floor you will find the master bedroom (King Bed) and bath, consisting of a enormous shower, double vanities, and private water closet.
 There is a second bedroom with ensuite bathroom on this floor.
 With the second floor piazza entrance located just outside your bedroom door, you will be tempted to stay home and watch life go by.

-The third level you contains two well-appointed guest bedrooms, both with Queen-sized beds, and a newly remodeled hotel style full bath.
+The third level you contains two well-appointed guest bedrooms, both with Queen-sized beds, and a freshly remodeled hotel style full bath.
 We are confident you and your family will find our home to be exactly what you are looking for in a Charleston home.

 **please note the top floor bathroom can take 10-15minutes to receive hot water to the shower and sink**